 Solana fans find good company in sleek NYC storefront (Fortune) Is that a new Apple store in New York’s glitzy Hudson Yards shopping mall?
 Not quite.
 Although the minimalist design and clean lines are reminiscent of one of Apple’s retail stores, this one is a Solana store.
 The store has interactive displays that simulate real-time data from the Solana blockchain and a gallery displaying Degenerate Ape Academy NFTs on its walls.
 Of course there’s merch to be found, and store patrons can pay for everything in SOL.

 Need more crypto news in your life?
 Sign up for the CoinFlip newsletter to get more of these bite-sized bits of crypto news delivered directly to your inbox.

 Need a promo code for your next crypto purchase?
-Use the code FLIPTHRU22 for 22% off your next visit to the crypto ATM or Trade Desk purchase.
+Use the code FLIPTHRU22 for 22% off your next visit to the crypto ATM or Order Desk purchase.
 Code is valid for one use per customer and expires August 31, 2022.

 What is Bitcoin?

 From hobbyists to advanced users, our informational guides make Bitcoin easy to understand for everyone.

 New crypto ATM locations are popping up every day.
 Stay informed on new CoinFlip ATM locations near you.